Effective: March 2026Governed by South African LawBinding on Acceptance

 Subscription fees paid in advance are non-refundable for any portion of a billing period already commenced.

-QuietRise Right to Reuse Underlying IP: QuietRise expressly reserves the right to reuse, adapt, and incorporate any Underlying IP in other software projects, products, or client engagements, whether concurrent with or subsequent to the Client’s engagement.
-This right exists whether the Client has engaged QuietRise under a Software Subscription or an Outright Purchase.
-The exercise of this right shall not constitute a breach of this Agreement, an infringement of the Client’s intellectual property rights, or a disclosure of the Client’s confidential information, provided that QuietRise does not, in doing so, reproduce or disclose any Client-Specific IP or Client confidential data.
+QuietRise Right to Reuse Underlying IP: QuietRise expressly reserves the right to reuse, adapt, and incorporate any Underlying IP in other software projects, products, or client engagements, whether concurrent with or subsequent to the Client's engagement.
+The exercise of this right shall not constitute a breach of this Agreement, an infringement of the Client's intellectual property rights, or a disclosure of the Client's confidential information, provided that QuietRise does not, in doing so, reproduce or disclose any Client-Specific IP or Client confidential data.

-Post-Delivery Maintenance and Support: Delivery or access to Software under either a Subscription or Outright Purchase does not include ongoing maintenance, updates, bug fixes, or technical support unless separately agreed in writing and covered by a current maintenance or support arrangement with QuietRise.
-QuietRise recommends that Clients under an Outright Purchase model engage QuietRise for a separate maintenance retainer to ensure the continued security, performance, and compatibility of the Software following handover.
+Post-Delivery Maintenance and Support: Delivery or access to Software under a Subscription does not include ongoing maintenance, updates, bug fixes, or technical support unless separately agreed in writing and covered by a current maintenance or support arrangement with QuietRise.

 No Escrow Obligation: Unless expressly agreed in a separate written escrow agreement, QuietRise is under no obligation to deposit source code into escrow for the benefit of the Client.